Additivemenu/deep-chat/README.md

 <br />

+# this branch is my demo branch, mainly use it to do experiments to see how deep chat works in Next.js page route

 ![Deep Chat](./assets/readme/banner-2.png)

 <b>Deep Chat</b> is a fully customizable AI chat component that can be injected into your website with minimal to no effort.
 Whether you want to create a chatbot that leverages popular APIs such as ChatGPT or connect to your own custom service, this component can do it all!
 Explore [deepchat.dev](https://deepchat.dev/) to view all of the available features, how to use them, examples and more!